krishpranav/krishpranav.github.io/index.md

 I'm a 9th Grade Student Interested in Hacking and i love hacking.
 I am Living in India, Coimbatore
-I use linux system basicaly all hackers will use linux The Linux system which i used: kali linux, parrot os, backbox, cyborg linux, anonymous os, deft linux, samurai web testing framework etc....
+The Linux system which i used for hacking: kali linux, parrot os, backbox, cyborg linux, anonymous os, deft linux, samurai web testing framework etc....
 Now i am using the no 1 hacker's os (linux) BlackArchLinux Link to their website https://www.blackarch.org
 I have uploaded some hacking tool using python and various languages if your intersted in using means you can clone it or download any tools